santhoshpsk/devops-training/cloudformation/practice/website-host/README.md

 This cloudformation template will work in any normal regions in AWS.
 One should make sure few things before deploying this cfn stack:
 * Create a EC2 instance key pair with name ec2-keypair in the corresponding region.

 Your S3 bucket can be in any region.
-But you have to
+But one have to S3 bucket name and region during the time of cfn stack creation.